 The Company entered into agreements with subscribers whereby the Company had to incur \$1,245,000 of Canadian Exploration Expenses ("CEE") before December 31, 2017.
 The Company had incurred \$919,296 in CEE before December 31, 2017 and an approximate balance of \$293,000 of CEE renounced to the investors was not been incurred as at December 31, 2017 and was used for other purposes than exploration expenses.
 The maximal contingency for the Company, in relation to non-compliance with its obligations with subscribers, is approximately \$220,000.
 As at February 28, 2018, the Company had produced the reductions forms related to the amount of \$293,000 in CEE renounced to the investors and that have not been incurred as at December 31, 2017.
-As at June 30, 2020, an amount of \$34,642 pertaining to part XII.6 taxes is included in trade accounts.
+As at September 30, 2020, an amount of \$34,642 pertaining to part XII.6 taxes is included in trade accounts.

-The July 15, 2014, AGORACOM contract was extended by one year under the original conditions.
-HPQ will issue shares to AGORACOM for on-line advertising and marketing services and other related activities.
-The extension started on July 15, 2018 and the \$50,000 fees must be paid quarterly in \$12,500 payments plus HST.
-The number of shares to be issued at the end of each period is determined on the date when the invoice is issued using the closing price of the shares the previous day on the TSX Venture Exchange.
-The most recent twelve-month agreement started on July 15, 2018 and the services totaling \$50,000 must be paid quarterly by the Corporation through payments of \$12,500 plus HST.
+The Company agreed a new agreement with AGORACOM.
+The Company will issue shares for services rendered by AGORACOM in exchange for the online advertising, marketing and branding services.
+The number of shares to be issued at the end of each period will be determined by using the closing price of the shares of the Company on the TSX Venture Exchange at the date of issued invoice.

+The term of the agreement is 12 months starting on July 15, 2020 and the services totalizing \$50,000 must be paid by the Company at the end of each quarter for the amount of \$12,500 plus TVH.